 Download the entire National Curriculum for more detail.

 St Augustine’s Curriculum.

 Our curriculum has been written by the staff.
 We have used the national curriculum objectives to make it unique for our school.
+We also have a ‘bucket list’ of activities which we use as a ‘wow’ to start or end the topic and skills and values which run throughout the whole curriculum.
 We have a two year rolling program which ensures continuity and experience for our children across the Key Stages.
-Please find below details of our curriculum topics from Years 1-6.
+We are currently working on Year A (2019/20).
+Please find below details of our curriculum topics from Years Early Years to Year 6.

-For details of our Foundation Stage Curriculum, please click here.
+For details of our Early Years Foundation Stage Curriculum, please click here.

 The children learn to read following the Letters and Sounds programme.